willf/lychee-sitemap/README.md

 A Rust CLI that crawls a website recursively and emits a sitemap XML document.

+Architecture and testing details are documented in [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Features

 - Recursive crawling from a starting URL